Always there: Joe Thomas nears 'insane' milestone of 10,000 straight snaps

 She puts it as well as anyone, probably because she knows him as well as anyone.
 But this week a variety of other people who know Thomas spoke about his career, which has seen him go to the Pro Bowl in each of his first 10 seasons while playing for a team that has had one winning season and gone 48-113 since he was drafted.
 Teammates, former teammates, coaches, former coaches … all used the same superlatives.
 But when some of the greats of the game heard of the upcoming 10,000th snap, they were stopped cold.

-"Damn," Ravens end Terrell Suggs said.
+"Damn," Ravens linebacker Terrell Suggs said.
 "That is legit.
 That is pretty amazing, especially in this league.
 It is a physical league for his position.
 That is a pretty awesome milestone, accomplishment."

 "At tackle ... that is unbelievable," New Orleans Saints quarterback Drew Brees said.